aaltsys/doc-server3/workstation/04_dos-ems.rst

 -----------------------------

 Microsoft removed support for EMS in Vista, but Windows 7 added EMS support back.
-If you are using Vista, get a better operating system -- or use :program:`EMS Magic`, described below.
+If you are using Vista, get a better operating system, or else use :program:`EMS Magic`, described below.

 Hardware Drivers and EMS